A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Comparison to Other Answers

 Several other answers to Wallstrom's criticism have been offered in the context of stochastic mechanics \cite{Carlen1989,Wallstrom1994,Smolin06,Fritsche2009,Schmelzer(2011),Groessing2011}.
 Here we briefly review and assess each approach, and compare them to ZSM.

-Smolin proposed \cite{Smolin06} that Wallstrom's criticism could be answered by allowing discontinuities in the wavefunction - that is, for a given multi-valued wavefunction, one could introduce discontinuities at the multi-valued points to make it single-valued.
-The example he used is stochastic mechanics on $\textrm{S}^{1}$, where he argued that although the resultant wavefunction is not single-valued and smooth, it is well-known that almost every wavefunction in the Hilbert space $\mathcal{L}^{2}(\mathrm{S}^{1})$ is discontinuous at one or many points, and yet each wavefunction is normalizable and gives well-defined (i.e., single-valued) current velocities.
-Smolin's proposal seems incomplete, however, in that a number of essential questions were left unaddressed.
-If the wavefunction is allowed to be discontinuous, won't expectation values of the momentum and kinetic energy operators lead to divergences at the discontinuous points, and doesn't this contradict experimental facts?
-If the wavefunction is discontinuous, how then can one interpret $|\psi|^{2}$ as a probability density since, by definition, a probability density must be smooth in order to have a globally well-defined, conserved evolution?
-Even if Smolin's proposal works for the multiply connected configuration space of the unit circle, how will it work in the more general cases of simply connected configuration spaces of dimensionality 3N?
-Wallstrom emphasizes, after all, that the inequivalence he observes between the HJM equations and Schrödinger's equation applies to simply connected configuration spaces of two dimensions or greater \cite{Wallstrom1994}.
+Smolin proposed \cite{Smolin06} that Wallstrom's criticism could be answered by allowing discontinuities in the wave function - that is, for a given multi-valued wave function, one could introduce discontinuities at the multi-valued points to make it single-valued.
+The example he used is stochastic mechanics on $\textrm{S}^{1}$, where he argued that although the resultant wave function is not single-valued and smooth, it is well-known that almost every wave function in the Hilbert space $\mathcal{L}^{2}(\mathrm{S}^{1})$ is discontinuous at one or many points, and yet each wave function is normalizable and gives well-defined (i.e., single-valued) current velocities.
+Smolin's proposal seems incomplete, however.
+Even if his proposal works for the multiply connected configuration space of the unit circle, how will it work in the more general cases of simply connected configuration spaces of dimensionality 3N?
+Wallstrom emphasizes, after all, that the inequivalence between the HJM equations and Schrödinger 's equation applies to simply connected configuration spaces of two dimensions or greater \cite{Wallstrom1994}.
 (See also \cite{Valentini2010} for a critique of Smolin's approach.)
-To compare with ZSM, these concerns don't arise - the derived wavefunctions are single-valued and smooth, and ZSM works for the general case of simply connected 3N-dimensional configuration space.
+To compare with ZSM, these concerns don't arise - the derived wave functions are single-valued and smooth, and ZSM works for the general case of simply connected 3N-dimensional configuration space.

 Carlen \& Loffredo \cite{Carlen1989} considered stochastic mechanics on $\textrm{S}^{1}$ and suggested to introduce a stochastic analogue of the quantization condition, which they argue is related in a natural way to the topological properties of $\textrm{S}^{1}$.
 They then showed that this stochastic analogue of the quantization condition establishes mathematical equivalence between stochastic mechanics and quantum mechanics on $\textrm{S}^{1}$.
 However, the difficulty with taking their proposal as a general answer is that it seems to only work in the special case of $\textrm{S}^{1}$, whereas Wallstrom's criticism applies to simply connected configuration spaces of two dimensions or greater, as mentioned earlier.